odan/odan.github.io/_posts/2021-06-14-slim-redis.md

 * sudden unexpected high load on something that is likely to not be in cache

-In those cases, this huge amount of requests for data that is not at that time in cache, causes that expensive operation to be executed a lot of times, all at once.
+In those cases, this huge amount of requests for data that is not at that time in the cache, causes that expensive operation to be executed a lot of times, all at once.

 The first solution is to use **locking**: only allow one PHP process (on a per-host basis) to compute a specific key at a time.
-Locking is not built-in by default, but can be added for example with the [Symfony Lock](https://symfony.com/doc/current/components/lock.html) component.
-In reality, you don't need to reinvent to this mechanism, because the [Symfony Cache](https://symfony.com/doc/current/components/cache.html) component comes with a built-in Stampede prevention.
+Locking a key is [not built-in](https://redis.io/topics/distlock) by default, but can be added for example with the [Symfony Lock](https://symfony.com/doc/current/components/lock.html) component.
+In reality, you don't need to reinvent to this algorithm, because the [Symfony Cache](https://symfony.com/doc/current/components/cache.html) component comes with a built-in Stampede prevention.